Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

 \section{Mitigating Communication and Synchronization Costs}

-Communication cost can occur when transferring data between fast and slow memory or between two nodes across the network.
+Communication cost occurs when transferring data between fast and slow memory or between two nodes across the network.
 This chapter focuses more on the latter.
-A commonly used cost model for communication performance is {\em $\alpha$-$\beta$ model}, where $\alpha$ refers to the latency and $\beta$ is the inverse of the bandwidth between two processes.
+A commonly used cost model for communication performance is the {\em $\alpha$-$\beta$ model}, where $\alpha$ refers to the latency and $\beta$ is the inverse of the bandwidth between two processes.
 The time to send a message of length $n$ is roughly:

 This is a simplified and ideal model, without taking into account such practicalities as network congestion etc. For most parallel machines $\alpha \gg \beta \gg \text{ time\_per\_flop}$.
-For example, on the current Permutter node at NERSC \footnote{https://www.nersc.gov/what-we-do/computing-for-science/perlmutter}, typical sparse matrix algorithms run at about 4\% of the peak, i.e., realistic time per flop is $~10^{-5} \mu s$.
+For example, on the current Perlmutter node at NERSC~\cite{perlmutter-web}, typical sparse matrix algorithms run at about 4\% of the peak, i.e., the realistic time per flop is $~10^{-5} \mu s$.
 According to the measurement by Lin~\cite{lin2026} of typical message sizes, $\alpha = 1.7 \mu s \approx 170,000 \text{ flops}$, and $\beta = 4\cdot 10^{-5} \mu s/\text{byte} \approx 30 \text{ flops\_per\_double\_word}$.
 Therefore, the fundamental principle is to organize the parallel algorithm so that it maintains high data locality and sends fewer long messages rather than sending many short messages.
 In the following subsections we will describe various algorithmic and implementation techniques to mitigate communication cost for SpLU and SpTRSV.

 \ignore{